 Warranty- 5 years

 You should never cheap out on a power supply and for a build like this, always take the safe side to buy a decent power supply that protects your PC hardware from faulty current and voltage.
-We will be using the Thermaltake Smart BX1 RGB 550W power supply that is next level in aesthetics with its RGB fan and has 16 different lighting modes to choose from.
+We will be using the Thermaltake Smart BM2 RGB 550W power supply that has a minimalistic look and provides flat cables.

 Dimensions- 412 x 189x 451mm